-Crunches, sit-ups and all of our favorite abs exercises provide the deep burn that feels like we're scorching body fat and getting closer to a lean, toned stomach.
+Crunches, situps and all of your favorite ab exercises provide the deep burn that feels like you're scorching body fat and getting closer to a lean, toned stomach.
 But after the weeks and months of effort, it's discouraging to find your stomach actually growing from training.

-All hope isn't lost and you're still taking positive action towards better health and your best body.
-But, if you're noticing your abs growing rather than your waistline shrinking it may be time to change your training.
+All hope isn't lost and you're still taking positive action toward better health and your best body.
+But, if you're noticing your abs growing rather than your waistline shrinking, it may be time to change your training.

-Whether you goal is a tight, toned stomach or bigger biceps, the process of building muscle is the same.
-Brad Schoenfeld identifies three factors that lead to muscle growth in a 2010 review published in The Journal of Strength and Conditioning Research:
+Whether your goal is a tight, toned stomach or bigger biceps, the process of building muscle is the same.
+According to the National Academy of Sports Medicine, there are three primary factors that influence muscle growth: mechanical tension, metabolic stress and muscular damage.

 Mechanical Tension: Tension is the result of lifting heavy weights through a full range of motion.
 Basically, if you lift heavy weight at a relatively slow speed, you'll promote muscle growth.

 Metabolic Stress: If you've felt your legs "pumped" after a hard leg workout, you've felt metabolic stress.
 This burn or pump is the result of muscular byproducts like lactate and the inability of blood to escape a working muscle.
 That means this metabolic stress, or "burn" during a high-rep set of crunches signals your muscles to grow.

 Muscular Damage: The soreness you feel after a workout, whether it's your legs from squats or abs from crunches, is an indication of muscular damage.
 This damage tells your muscle fibers they must grow bigger and stronger to become more resilient to the same workout next time.
 As a result of muscular damage, your muscles are triggered to grow.

 Building muscle is the same whether it's your quads or your abs.
 If you train any muscle frequently by promoting tension, stress and damage, it will grow — your stomach included.